khandakar-ashrafi-akbar/about-me/content/publication/conference-paper/index.md

 ---
-title: 'Data Security & Privacy Regulation in the U.S. A 50-State Legislative Survey, Accepted for presentation at the TRB Annual Meeting 2024'
+title: 'Data Security & Privacy Regulation in the U.S.: A 50-State Legislative Survey'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Trayce Hockstad, Mizanur Rahman, Mashrur Chowdhury
   - admin
-  -
+  - Md Nahiyan Uddin, Latifur Khan

 # Author notes (optional)
 author_notes: